 I am currently a graduate student in Philosophy at Yale University.
 Before starting at Yale, I completed an M.Phil in Ancient Philosophy (Classics) at Cambridge University and a B.A. in Philosophy and Classics at Pomona College.
 In 2019, I will be joining the University of Chicago as an Assistant Professor of Philosophy.

 My interests are diverse, although centered in the history of philosophy.
 I am mostly interested in questions about logic, mind, and metaphysics.
-Some of the philosophers who most interest me are Aristotle, Hobbes, Spinoza, Hume, Frege, and the early Wittgenstein.
+Some of the philosophers who most interest me are Aristotle, Descartes, Cavendish, Spinoza, Hume, Frege, and the early Wittgenstein.
 My dissertation’s title is “Spinoza’s Metaphysics of Ideas: Deflating Necessity and Causation Through the Identity of Intellect and Will.”